jeremybuehler/jeremybuehler/README.md

 ---

 ### 🚀 About Me
-I’ve been coding and building solutions since 1999 — from SaaS to mobile to web.
+I’ve been coding and building solutions since 1999 — from SaaS to mobile to cloud and here we are!
 Today, my mission is to create **NextGen AI-Native, AI-First platforms** that blend human ingenuity with intelligent automation.

 I’m obsessed with: